Welcome To Corey's FJ Cruiser Page Of Mods

 As you can see above, I am prepping the page here by putting in a few of the future mod templates ahead of time.

-The rig is finally nearing completion (famous last words), and it will continue to evolve into one badass expedition type beast.
+The rig is finally nearing completion (famous last words), and it will continue to evolve into one badass camping/overlanding/expedition type beast.

 Please click here to go to back to page 2